A history of leadership

 FOR LEADERSHIP

-Dr. Pan has also been recognized for his leadership by labor unions, small business groups, and community organizations for leading several major accomplishments in the Legislature.
+Dr. Pan has been acknowledged for his leadership by labor unions, small business groups, and community organizations for leading several significant achievements in the Legislature.

 Accomplishments in the Legislature

-• Expanded health care coverage to 3 million Californians and eliminated the pre-existing condition.
+• Expanded health care coverage to 3 million Californians and eliminated pre-existing condition exclusions.

-• Secured state funding and coordination to restore Sacramento levies against potential flooding.
+• Secured state funding and coordination to restore Sacramento levees against potential flooding.

-• Ensured Sacramento land could be developed into affordable housing in Sacramento neighborhoods.
+• Ensured Sacramento land could be developed into affordable housing.

 • Led efforts around COVID-19 response, including economic recovery and supporting innovative programs like Family Meal Sacramento.